ChubieMirembe/RTG/Week_3/lab_book.md

 #### Goal:  Modify the grid generation logic to create a simple, wavy terrain.

 **Solution:**
+I extended the grid generation logic to produce a wavy terrain using Perlin noise.
+To achieve this, I implemented helper functions for smoothing and interpolation (fade, lerp, and grad) and then built the Perlin noise algorithm to generate coherent height variations across the surface.
+I combined multiple frequencies (octaves) of noise to create more natural variation and scaled the amplitude to control the terrain height.
+Once the height values were applied to the Y-axis of each vertex, the output formed a smooth, realistic wavy surface.

 ```c++
 // Perlin noise helper functions
 float fade(float t) { return t * t * t * (t * (t * 6 - 15) + 10); }